Best Guide Intune Win32 App Deployment | Endpoint Manager

 Download Microsoft Win32 Content Prep Tool

-Before you begin the Intune Win32 app deployment, you must first download the Microsoft Win32 Content prep tool.
-The Microsoft Win32 Content prep tool converts application installation files into the .intunewin format.
+Before you can add a Win32 app to Microsoft Intune, you must prepare the app by using the Microsoft Win32 Content Prep Tool.
+The Microsoft Win32 Content Prep tool converts application installation files into the .intunewin format.
+Download the Microsoft Win32 Content Prep Tool from the GitHub and save it on your PC.

 Download Microsoft Win32 Content Prep Tool